RDO360/NVENCBenchmarkData/README.md

 # NVENC Benchmark Data

-This repository contains the data produced during our NVENC benchmark.
+This repository contains the data produced during our NVENC benchmark for the paper *Benchmarking Hardware Encoding for Live 360° Video Tiled Streaming*.

-To reproduce the following results, first [install, run and learn about the use of our benchmarking tools](https://github.com/RDO360/PerformanceBenchmarks).
+To reproduce our results, first [install, run and learn about the use of our benchmarking tools](https://github.com/RDO360/PerformanceBenchmarks).

 If you use any part of this dataset, please [cite our work](#citation) and observe our [ethics code](#ethics).